EgeKaanGurkan/pill/README.md

 ## Progress

-The lexer and the parser are done.
+The lexer, parser and the interpreter are done.

 ## TODO

-Interpreter
+Variables!

+**Note:** I am directly following [this](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) tutorial series which is about implementing a version of BASIC.